 As CHI is a congenital condition, a child usually starts to show symptoms within the first few days of life, although very occasionally symptoms may appear later in infancy.
 Symptoms of hypoglycaemia can include floppiness, shakiness, poor feeding and sleepiness, all of which are due to the low blood glucose levels.
 Seizures (fits or convulsions) can also occur, again due to low blood glucose levels.
 If the child's blood glucose level is not corrected, it can lead to loss of consciousness and potential brain injury.
 Ideally, children with suspected CHI should be transferred to a specialist centre.
-Great Ormond Street Hospital (GOSH)and Manchester Children's Hospital are the two centres in the UK that have the expertise to carry out the detailed repeated blood glucose monitoring needed to deliver treatment.
+There are two centres in the UK that have the expertise to carry out the detailed repeated blood alucose monitoring needed to deliver treatment.
+Great Ormond Street Hospital (GOSH) is one centre and the other is shared between Manchester Children's Hospital and Alder Hev Hospital in Liverpool.

 During the transfer to the specialist centre, children are monitored closely and regularly to keep the blood glucose level as near normal as possible.
 If the level drops, the nurse and/or doctor in charge will be able to give glucose, either as a drip or an injection.